 The modular build style of modern tactical rifles is going nowhere – that is, they are here to stay.
 This market offering will undoubtedly have more makers take any interest in the sub segments of the market, of which, the takedown rifle is.

 Because the only viable units on the market current cost more than $5000 USD and have not yet been proven to be reliable over the long term, we have chosen not to include them in this list.

 That isn’t to say that all of these rifles are losers, or that any are not viable.
 It is to say, none of them have emerged as a truly best in class option; and not one of them has bridged that mass market appeal the makers (mostly small independent producers) had hoped they would command.

-Below we list the top 5 best takedown rifles currently on the market.
+Below we list the top takedown rifles currently on the market.
 We make no excuses for our choices and we stand behind their efficacy, despite the list being slightly skewed towards specific makers, build and style.
 Simply put: the best rifles in this segment of the market are substantially similar in style and scope.